iliketoprogram14/ILikeToProgram/_posts/2014-01-10-announcing-ynabcompanion.md

 Again, this is a simple app, but it's pretty effective at addressing the goal of adding transactions on the go for YNAB (without directly syncing with YNAB).

 You can learn more about the app [here]({{ site.data.projects['ynabcompanion'].url }}).
 The app's currently in certification, but I'll update this post and the project page with the link as soon as it's approved.
 I hope YNAB/Windows Phone users find this app useful (until I finish the real YNAB app)!

+Update: I ended up revoking the app from certification.
+Reverse engineering YNAB's structure was a bit more of a PITA than I had hoped.
+I've also moved away from Windows Phone, so I'm no longer developing this app.